mglagola/MGSwipeTabBarController/README.md

 # MGSwipeTabBarController
-**UPDATE:** There is an updated version in the works to support auto layout, TableViews/TableViewControllers, CollectionViews/CollectionViewControllers, and more.
+**UPDATE:** There is an updated version in the works to support auto layout with TableViews/TableViewControllers, CollectionViews/CollectionViewControllers, and more.
 Check back soon.

 ## Example Screenshots